-Please subtitle your entries “Young Minds of Medium Anger Call” and tag your pieces with the following “Growth” & “Anger.”
-The other three tags, you can choose at your own discretion.
-CHALLENGE SUBMISSIONS BEGINS NOW!
+Please subtitle your entries “Young Minds of Medium Inspiration Call” and tag your pieces with the following “Growth” & “Inspiration.”
+CHALLENGE SUBMISSION BEGINS NOW!

-The start date for publishing the YMOM pieces is Monday, April 1, 2019, and the end date is Monday, April 28, 2019.
-Other contributors to ACG, please do not fret.
+The start date for publishing the YMOM pieces is Monday, July 1, 2019, and the end date is Friday, August 02, 2019.
+Other contributors to ACG, please, no worries.
 You can submit as you normally would to A Cornered Gurl and your work will be published as well, however, a total of three pieces will be published on Mondays and Fridays for all other Writers, leaving the floor wide open for our young ones.
-I hope you can understand and accept this.
+I hope you will understand and accept this.

 *Please remember that A Cornered Gurl is a read-for-all community and there will be no metered paywall or locked pieces published here.
 Thank you.

 And now, a little inspirational music: David Bowie/Heroes

 In the waking hours of a gloomy morning, Daniel finds himself searching for the hands of a wife who — just the night before, told him that she was leaving him for his older brother.
 It was during dinner at Giovanni’s, their favorite restaurant.
 The reason for such a celebration?
 Their 10th wedding anniversary.

 He lies in bed, caressing the space next to him designated for his wife, his fingers running over the hollowed area of her body’s curves buried into the mattress.
 His brother Robert coyly mentioned the keys to keeping a woman satisfied to him millions of times before but Daniel found the sound of his older brother’s voice repugnant.

 The moment a word flew from his mouth, Daniel would process every other word into the function of selective hearing then slowly tune his brother out.
 This was a practice he perfected years ago when they were just teenagers.